Tthungmay/week-1/Homework/Homework/Readme.md

 # Questions
 * Why we need "if-else" in function process?

-Answer: if we dont't use (if-else) we will not have condition that's mean if we input number 1 the answer
+Answer: This is factorial calculate. if we dont't use (if-else) we will not have condition that's mean if we input number 1 the answer
 		by program will be 0.
 Actually, the answer of 1! = 1 so we need (if-else) to make the choice to avoid the mistake.

 # Resources